credativ/plutono/docs/sources/datasources/azuremonitor.md

 ### Logs builtin variables

-There are also some Grafana variables that can be used in Logs queries:
+There are also some Plutono variables that can be used in Logs queries:

-- `$__interval` - Grafana calculates the minimum time grain that can be used to group by time in queries.
+- `$__interval` - Plutono calculates the minimum time grain that can be used to group by time in queries.
 For more information about `$__interval`, refer to [interval variables]({{< relref "../variables/variable-types/_index.md#interval-variables" >}}).
 It returns a time grain like `5m` or `1h` that can be used in the bin function.
 E.g. `summarize count() by bin(TimeGenerated, $__interval)`

 ### Templating with variables for Logs

 Any Log Analytics query that returns a list of values can be used in the `Query` field in the Variable edit view.
-There is also one Grafana function for Log Analytics that returns a list of workspaces.
+There is also one Plutono function for Log Analytics that returns a list of workspaces.

 Refer to the [Variables]({{< relref "../variables/_index.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.